Scott Robert Thorman

 Thorman returned to Richmond for 2008.
 After 95 games, he was hitting .249/.282/.468 with 18 HR before leaving to join Canada for the 2008 Olympics.
 He was Canada's starting first baseman in Beijing but only hit .174/.240/.304; his big hit was a three-run homer off Tao Bu.

 Thorman was a bench coach with the Burlington Royals in 2014.
-He then managed Burlington in 2015-2016, the Lexington Legends in 2017-2018, and the Wilmington Blue Rocks in 2019 He was scheduled to be manager of the Northwest Arkansas Naturals in 2020 before the season was cancelled due to Covid-19.
-In addition, he managed the 2019 Surprise Saguaros in the Arizona Fall League.
+He then managed Burlington in 2015-2016, the Lexington Legends in 2017-2018, and the Wilmington Blue Rocks in 2019.
+After the 2019 season he managed the Surprise Saguaros in the Arizona Fall League.
+Thorman was scheduled to manage the Northwest Arkansas Naturals in 2020 before the season was cancelled due to COVID-19.
+He did manage the Naturals in 2021 followed by the Omaha Storm Chasers in 2022.

 Year-By-Year Minor League Managerial Record